Althoff Home Services Blog: Posts Tagged ‘Residential HVAC’

 There’s no worse feeling than waking up in the middle of the night to your entire house feeling like it’s a refrigerator.
 Let me guess, you usually fix this issue by pulling up the bedcovers and turning up your space heater.
 However, a cold house could mean that you’re having furnace problems.

 Luckily, troubleshooting and fixing your furnace typically only requires a little elbow grease and some DIY experience.
 However, when it comes to more serious issues, make sure to call a professional.
 They can take care of the problem swiftly and efficiently.
+For more information on recognizing serious issues, read about common furnace repair problems and how to handle them.

 Key Takeaways